rage/programming-22/data/part-2/3-combining-conditions.md

 <in-browser-programming-exercise name="Leap year" tmcname="part02-12_leap_year">

 Generally, any year that is divisible by four is a leap year.
-However, if the year is additionally divisible by 100, it is a leap year only if it also divisible by 400.
+However, any year that is evenly divisible by 100, is a leap year only if it also divisible by 400.

 Please write a program which asks the user for a year, and then prints out whether that year is a leap year or not.